LL.M. (University of Ottawa) 2011

 He is a Past-President of the Canadian Bar Association, Nunavut Branch and a former member of the Canadian Bar Association, National Board of Directors, as at the end of August 2016, and has over several years served on various committees of the Law Society of Nunavut.

-Professor Dylan teaches Contracts, Evidence and Intellectual Property & Indigenous Knowledge Governance.
+Professor Dylan teaches Animal Law, Contracts, Evidence, and Intellectual Property & Indigenous Knowledge Governance.
 In the past, he has taught Professional Responsibility as well as Legal Research & Writing.
-His current research interests include a mix of Aboriginal, Traditional Knowledge, Environmental, Mining & Natural Resources, and Administrative Law, with a focus on the mechanics of cultural and environmental protection, appropriation, and the remediation thereof, as well as modern treaties, how they are negotiated, and their power to protect Aboriginal Peoples in the dynamic constitutional framework.
-He is also interested in International, Maritime and Aviation Law, as well as Animal Law.
+His current research interests include Animal Law and Environmental Law, as well as a mix of Aboriginal, Traditional Knowledge, Wildlife Mining & Natural Resources, and Administrative Law, with a focus on the mechanics of non-human animals, as well as cultural and environmental protection, appropriation, and the remediation thereof, as well as modern treaties.
+He is also interested in International, Maritime and Aviation Law.